Music

 - A variety of music clubs including Choir and Hand Chimes with many opportunities to perform within school including as part of Church services and our own Summer Creative Arts Concert.

-- Community events including: Shepton Mallet Christmas Lights Switch On; Community Happiness Project; Field House and St Cecelia's at Christmas and Easter.
+- Community events including: Shepton Mallet Christmas Lights Switch On; Community Happiness Project;

 - Whole School Singing Worships